Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/MAIN_NonTouch/2_RGB.rst

 .. py:function:: Freenove_ESP32_WS2812(u16 n = 8, u8 pin_gpio = 2, u8 chn = 0, LED_TYPE t = TYPE_GRB)

-    Constructor to create a ws2812 object.
+    A constructor to create a ws2812 object.

     Before each use of the constructor, please add **“#include "Freenove_WS2812_Lib_for_ESP32.h”**